Table of Contents

 Breathe Green Eco-Friendly Charcoal Bags are very well made.
 The gray linen that encloses the activated bamboo charcoal is of a high quality.
 The stitching is attractive, and so is the metal grommet, which is silver and goes nicely with the gray fabric.
 Each bag has a label sewn onto the front with the Breathe Green logo.
 The colors are black, white, green, and blue.

 What about NatureFresh Air Purifier Bags?
 In general appearance, they are very similar to Breathe Green’s product.
 They are made of gray linen with a silver metal grommet in the upper left corner.
 However, the difference is that the linen is of a cheaper quality than the Breathe Green bags.
 The finishing is not as nice.
 The labels look similar, but the overall appearance is not as good as that of the Breathe Green bags.

 The takeaway here is that NatureFresh Air Purifier Bags seem like a cheap knock-off of the Breathe Green Eco-Friendly Charcoal Bags.
 They’re not as well made, and the appearance is cheaper and less attractive than the Breathe Green Bags.

 Since both Breathe Green and NatureFresh bags have the same kind of activated charcoal as their key ingredient, we can look at the same research to find out if the products work as advertised.

 A Japanese study confirms that activated bamboo charcoal is extremely effective at ammonia adsorption.
-(Adsorption means that the activated charcoal traps ammonia on its internal or external surfaces.)

 A second Japanese study tested the efficacy of carbonized wood charcoal at removing formaldehyde from indoor environments.
 It found that the charcoal did a highly effective job of removing formaldehyde, which is toxic to human beings and can cause serious health and respiratory problems if inhaled.